 Humanitarian Aid

-As everywhere else in the world, ECHO Syria operates with great autonomy.
-Its work is based solely on humanitarian principles of independent, impartial, neutral and needs-based assistance.
-The ECHO Office in Damascus allows the EU to monitor the scale-up of humanitarian aid operations inside Syria and to engage directly with humanitarian partners on the ground.
+As everywhere else in the world, ECHO Syria operates with great autonomy, based solely on humanitarian principles of independent, impartial, neutral and needs-based assistance.
+The ECHO Syria Country Office has presence in Damascus, Erbil, Gaziantep and Amman, which allows the EU to monitor and scale-up humanitarian aid operations inside Syria and to engage directly with humanitarian partners on the ground.

 • Image